writethedocs/www/docs/blog/2021-matching-campaign.rst

 We'd also like to thank all those in our community who are doing the work to make BIPOC members of the community feel welcome and included.
 This includes a BIPOC unconference at our Portland conference, a `#bipoc` channel on our Slack network, and the `links shared <https://www.writethedocs.org/blog/newsletter-april-2021/#what-we-re-reading-listening-to-watching>`_ recently in our newsletter.

-We hope that we can do our small part to move toward a more just world, and we appreciate everyone in the community who works with us towards these goals.
+We hope that these actions move us all towards a more just world, and we appreciate everyone in the community who works with us towards these goals.